ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/06-community-impact/exercise/impact-proposal.md

 ## Summary of the community's shared struggles

-Provide a summary of what you learned from your community assessment, coupled with the feedback from others (like the opinion of existing Campus Experts, community leaders, and stakeholders).
+Provide a summary of what you believe your community's shared struggles to be, coupled with the feedback from others (like the opinion of existing Campus Experts, community leaders, and stakeholders).

 ## What does your community look like once it's shared struggles are solved?